VVtatarinoff/blogAPI/docker/README.md

 Notes
     - you could specify your own environment variables in file .env_example
-    - the docker would create volume postgres_tm
+    - the docker would create volume postgres_bi
     - if you want the admin panel to be shown you should create a superuser: docker exec -it django_blog_api python manage.py createsuperuser